lorenzofelletti/pyregex/README.md

-# pyregex
+# pyregex(p)

 ## What is it

-Pyregex is a Regex Engine with backtracking and all major regular-expressions' features.
+Pyregex(p) is a Regex Engine with backtracking and all major regular-expressions' features.

 It is composed of a Lexer, a Parser (a TDRD parser) and finally the Engine.